Employee or Independent Contractor?

 Meaning of Independent Contractor

 The meaning of independent contractor varies from state to state.
 Some states have specific statutes that define the term.
 Others rely on case law (previous court decisions).
 Some states determine the status of a worker based on a list of criteria.
 To qualify as an independent contractor, a worker must meet some or all of the criteria.
-Some states designate certain workers, such as real estate agents, independent contractors based on their occupation.
+Some states designate certain workers, such as real estate agents, as independent contractors based on their occupations.

 While there is no national consensus as to what constitutes an independent contractor, many states apply common principles.
 One of these has to do with independence.
-To qualify as an independent contractor a worker--not the employer--must have control over his or her work.
+To qualify as an independent contractor a worker, not the employer, must have control over his or her work.